 - Is it easy to arrange flexible personal appointments if needed?

 - Is there personal support for the exercises and during the exam preparation?

 - Are questions answered immediately or do you have to wait for an answer several days?

 All these factors have to fit your personal learning needs and preferences.
 For instance, if you have a full-time job and you’re also studying a distance degree, it would be important for personal assistance to also be offered in the evenings or on the weekends.

 Add some of your own criteria when selecting a distance degree

 These are some of the most important factors you should consider when deciding on an online degree, but you can extend this list and add some other criteria you think are highly important, such as graduates’ employability rate, for example.
-So, make a list, do your research, find the distance learning programme that matches with your study goals and start applying!
+Make a list, do your research, find the distance learning programme that matches with your study goals, and start applying!